 The Athletic Coping Skills Inventory 28 (“ACSI-28”) is a highly validated psychology assessment that measures an athlete’s psychological coping skills in seven key areas.
 Developed by Smith et al. (1995), the ACSI-28 helps guide athletes who are interested in gaining more understanding and clarity around these mental skills that can impact performance.
 Athletes will answer a series of 28 questions surrounding different psychological components of performance.

 The DISC model is a behavioral--not personality--assessment, measuring four traits: dominance, influence, steadiness, and compliance.
 It works with different personalities to change behaviors in order to improve performance and develop self-awareness.
 There are three separate DISC profiles available, each of which is tailored to a distinct role within a sports organization (AthleteDISC, CoachDISC, and Sports ManagerDISC).
-The DISC helps give individuals the tools they need to enhance their strengths and work with others in a cooperative way.
+The DISC psychological test helps give individuals the tools they need to enhance their strengths and work with others in a cooperative way.